Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 He took her last bishop, putting her in check.
 She gripped her king tightly, the plastic pressing against her trembling hand, and slid it wordlessly into the corner.

 Fell advanced his rook, challenging hers.
 A ghost of a smile flickered at the corners of Tara's eyes as she nudged her king forward, inviting the inevitable.
 Fell’s hand darted for his rook, claiming hers in a heartbeat.
-Tara only watched, unmoving.
+Tara only watched, unmoving. -- TODO

-She knew the end had come, but still claimed his rook with her king—a final, defiant gesture.
+She knew it was over, taking his rook with her king in protest.

 Fell smiled, his eyes dimmed as he slid the black queen forward.
 "Mate," he said softly.